Bocete/adsl/README.md

 ADSL - Abstract Data Store Language Parser and Translator
 =========================================================

-This package contains `adsl`, a Ruby gem for verifying ADSL specifications.
+This repository contains the source for `adsl`, a Ruby gem for verifying ADSL specifications.

 Installation
 ------------